 Voron SW – MK52 hotbed

 The first version of Voron SW is designed to use the MK52 bed from OriginalPrusa MK3/MK3s printers.
 This is a light magnetic hotbed.
 It works with a steel spring sheet with PEI coating and can go to 110°C long run.
-I went with the Trianglelab MK52 equivalent though, because of the price and because they claim it can work on 115°C.
+I went with the Trianglelab MK52 equivalent though, because of the price and because they claim it can work at 115°C.

 Voron SW – Afterburner Clockwork direct drive